Esri/arcgis-maps-sdk-dotnet-samples/src/MAUI/Maui.Samples/Samples/Geometry/BufferList/readme.md

 ## How it works

-1. Use `GeometryEngine.Buffer(points, distances, union)` to create a `Polygon`.
+1. Use `points.Buffer(distances, union)` to create a `Polygon`.
 The parameter `points` are the points to buffer around, `distances` are the buffer distances for each point (in meters) and `union` is a boolean for whether the results should be unioned.
 2. Add the resulting polygons (if not unioned) or single polygon (if unioned) to the map's `GraphicsOverlay` as a `Graphic`.

 ## Relevant API